Yusuf Abba Kabir

 Yusuf decamped from the NNPP to APC in 2026, citing the need for unity and delivering development to the people.
 Yusuf (born Abubakar, nicknamed Abba) was born on 5 January 1963 into the Sullubawa Fulani clan, the ruling class of the Kano Emirate, from the family of Malam Kabiru Yusuf and Malama Khadijatul-Naja'atu in Gaya Local Government Area of Kano State.

-He started his Islamic education at an early age under the guidance of his late grandfather, Danmakwayon Kano, Alhaji Yusuf Bashari, who was then the District Head of Gaya Local Government Area.
-Yusuf attended Sumaila Primary School between 1968 and 1975, then Government Secondary School, Dawakin Tofa, and later Government Secondary School, Lautai in Gumel.
+He started his Islamic education at an early age under the guidance of his late grandfather, Danmakwayon Kano, Alhaji Yusuf Bashari, a former District Head of Gaya Local Government Area.
+He attended Sumaila Primary School between 1968 and 1975.